purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Activation-Functions/tanh.md

 - **Shape**: It has an S-shaped curve, similar to the sigmoid function, but stretched vertically to fit the new range.
 - **Output Interpretation**: Values near 1 indicate high positive activation, values near -1 indicate high negative activation, and values around 0 indicate low or no activation.

-## Application in Neural Networks:
-The tanh function is used in the same way as the sigmoid, applied to the weighted sum of inputs for each neuron.
-Its output being in the range of -1 to 1 makes it particularly useful in layers where negative outputs are meaningful and should be preserved.

-The use of tanh allows for a balanced approach to neuron activation:
-- **Closer to 1**: Indicates high positive activation.
-- **Closer to -1**: Indicates high negative activation.
-- **Around 0**: Indicates low or no activation.

-This balance makes tanh especially useful in hidden layers of a neural network.

 ## Example:
 Consider the same neuron receiving inputs with values 0.5 and 0.8, weights 0.4 and 0.6, and bias 0.1.
 The pre-activated output (x) is: